 Carolina North will serve the mission of the University of North Carolina at Chapel Hill by creating a world-class research and learning campus in the heart of Chapel Hill.
+It affords a unique opportunity to expand the on-campus graduate student experience, as well as new options for public-private partnerships.
 The implementation of this campus is a timely response to the surge in main campus development in the last decade, and reflects a trend toward public-private partnerships and economic development related to University research efforts and innovations.
-The plan identifies a two-hundred and fifty acre footprint for University growth and development over the next fifty years.
+The plan identifies a 250-acre footprint for University growth and development over the next fifty years.

-The plan identifies a two-hundred and fifty acre footprint for University growth and development over the next fifty years
+The plan identifies a 250-acre footprint for University growth and development over the next fifty years